Distribution-free inference with hierarchical data

-We consider two different choices of $T$, to define two different prediction tasks: a near-future prediction task, with $T=0.05$, and a more distant-future prediction task, with $T=0.5$.
-For each of the two tasks, we generate training, calibration, and test sets as described above, where each data set has $K=800$ and $N_k\equiv 50$.
-We run a neural network model on the training data set to produce estimators $\hat{\mu}(\cdot)$ and $\hat{\sigma}(\cdot)$ of the conditional mean and conditional standard deviation of $Y$ given $X$.
+We consider two different choices of $\tau$, to define two different prediction tasks: a near-future prediction task, with $\tau=0.05$, and a more distant-future prediction task, with $\tau=0.5$.
+For each of the two tasks, we generate training, calibration, and test sets as described above, where each data set has $K=800$ and $N_k\equiv 50$ (This can be interpreted as running a climate simulation for $N = 50$ different small perturbations of the true initial climate state for each of $K = 800$ different true initial climate states).
+We run a simple linear neural network model on the training data set to produce estimators $\hat{\mu}(\cdot)$ and $\hat{\sigma}(\cdot)$ of the conditional mean and conditional standard deviation of $Y$ given $X$.
+We use the stochastic gradient descent optimizer with a learning rate of $0.0009$ and the mean squared error loss.
 Using the calibration data, we then implement the HCP and HCP$^2$ methods, with score function $s(x,y) = |y - \hat{\mu}(x)| / \hat{\sigma}(x)$.

 \paragraph{Results.} We evaluate the performance of the two procedures with the test data.
 The results are summarized in Table~\ref{table:L96} and Figure~\ref{fig:L96}.